 The Annual Survey of Manufactures (ASM) is a sample survey of approximately 50,000 establishments.
 A new sample is selected at 5-year intervals beginning the second survey year subsequent to the Economic Census - Manufacturing.
-Since 2009 is the second survey year following the 2007 Economic Census, a new sample was selected based on the 2007 Economic Census - Manufacturing.
-The sample was supplemented by new establishments entering business in 2008 - 2011.
+The current sample was selected in 2014, the second year following the 2012 Economic Census – Manufacturing.
+The sample is supplemented by new manufacturing establishments entering business in 2013 – 2016.

 The Annual Survey of Manufactures (ASM) is conducted on an establishment basis.
 Reports are filed for those establishments selected in the sample.
 Companies engaged in distinctly different lines of activity at one location are requested to submit separate reports, if the plant records permit such a separation and if the activities are substantial in size.
 Estimates are based on the reports from a representative sample of manufacturing establishments.
 These estimates represent the portion of the manufacturing population accounted for by establishments with paid employees.
 Nonemployers are defined as out-of-scope of the ASM with the exception of those that are known to use solely leased employees to manufacture goods.
 The tables provide estimates for employment, plant hours, payrolls, value added by manufacture, capital expenditures, cost of materials, inventories, value of industry shipments, and fuels and electric energy consumed for most manufacturing industries.